- 1 DAY TRIPS FROM CHANIA

 The Crete south coast is a very different proposition to the busy north coast.
 The rugged mountainous south Crete landscape makes the going a lot slower, with some places only accessible by boat or on foot.
 Paleochora, a two-hour bus ride or a 90-minute drive from Chania, is a metropolis in south Crete terms, a small, enticing town with stunning coastal views.

 One of the main reasons to visit is to see some of the Paleochora beaches, from the exposed beauty of Gialiskari beach to the east to the lovely sheltered Grammeno beaches to the west.
 There is also a fine sandy beach in Paleochora, and two pebble beaches on the other side of the peninsula.
-We stopped by for several weeks and were greatly charmed, especially by a couple of its restaurants and the cafes around the main square.
+We stopped by for several weeks and were greatly charmed, especially by a its dramatic setting, not to mention a couple of its restaurants and the cafes around the main square.

 Elafonissi – sometimes spelt Elafonisi – beach is one of the most popular Crete sightseeing destinations.
 Most travel agencies in western Crete offer Elafonissi tours as it’s very secluded, in the south-west corner of Crete, reached by not-particularly-brilliant roads.
 Despite its isolation, it’s also been discovered by the tourist hordes, so between June and September it is jam-packed.